• Skip to main content

 Paleo Pumpkin Cookies Recipe (Soft Batch Style)

-3. After 5 minutes in the oven, press down each pumpkin cookie with a fork and then finish baking.
+4. Bake cookies for 5 minutes.
+Remove from the oven and press down each pumpkin cookie with a fork.
 Skip this step if you made a cookie cake with the batter.

-Store pumpkin cookies in airtight containers in the refrigerator.
+7. Store cookies in airtight containers in the refrigerator for up to a week.

 FacebookPinEmailPrint